So you need to hire an IT consultant. What skills should you look for, how much should you pay, and what results can you expect?

 Ultimately the biggest cost can be that you overpay for the consultant’s services.
 Make sure that you prepare yourself by learning as much as you can about the topic, especially if you’re a business person without technical experts on your team.

 …but hiring the wrong one can destroy your budget.
 Before you hire anyone, go around and ask your technologically skilled friends about what you should do, and what kind of person you should hire.
+Analyze freelancing platforms like Toptal or BairesDev and compare which of them are better than Upwork and which are not.
 Do some googling, ask different consultants for price / rate estimates, and don’t rush your decision.

 No obligation to hire.
 No commitment from you.